• Skip to primary navigation

 To build a Simple Alcohol Detector Circuit using IC LM393 following are the steps for connections:

-• Connect LM393 pin 2 to MQ-3 sensor output.
+• After that, connect LM393 pin 2 to MQ-3 sensor output.

-• Also connect pin 2 to capacitor C1 and GND and add resistor R2 from pin 2 to GND.
+• Also, connect pin 2 to capacitor C1 and GND and add resistor R2 from pin 2 to GND.

-• Connect pin 8 of LM393 to +5V supply.
+• Now connect pin 4 of LM393 to GND and connect pin 8 of LM393 to +5V supply.

 Testing: